psq/swapr/README.md

 ```
 npm run swapr
 ```
 Sidecar is required for running the integration tests.
+Sidecar is needed to check the state of the transaction.

 ### swapr test scenario